nuomituxedo/likoudaka/python_knowledge.md

 ## Queue
 Queue is a linear data structure that stores items in First In First Out (FIFO) manner.
 With a queue the least recently added item is removed first.
 There are various ways to implement a queue in Python.
-This article covers the implementation of queue using data structures and modules from Python library.
-Queue in Python can be implemented by the following ways:
+This article covers the implementation of queue using data structures and modules from Python library.Queue in Python can be implemented by the following ways:
 * list
 * collections.deque
 * queue.Queue